Kathi Holt – President

 The UDAL board brings together a diverse group of urban designers, passionate about how are cities are being planned, designed and delivered.

-Our board seeks to bring open, pragmatic and balanced discussion between discipline groups, to inform decision making that leads to positive change, resilience and sustainability in urban design and city making.
+Our board seeks to bring open, pragmatic and balanced discussion between discipline groups, while fostering new knowledge that leads to positive change, resilience and sustainability in urban design and city making.

 An architect and strategic urban designer, Kathi has been professionally trained across four continents, acquiring BArch, MArch and PhD degrees in Architecture, as well as an Executive MSc in Cities from the London School of Economics.